yandex-cloud/yc-architect-solution-library/yc-k8s-gateway-api/README.md

 ## Gateway installation

 - Install Gateway API from Marketplace.
 In console go to Managed Service for Kubernetes -> (Select your cluster) -> Marketplace -> Gateway API -> Use.
-- Fill all necessary fields and install Gateway API
+- Fill all necessary fields and install Gateway API.

 ## Example of Prod and Dev gateways and environments